2sic/2sxc-docs/2sxc Docs Generator/basics/query/parameters/index.md

 ---
-uid: Basics.Query.Parameters.Part.Index
+uid: Basics.Query.Parameters.Index
 ---

-# DataSource Parameters
+# Parameters for the DataSources and the Query

 [!include[](~/basics/stack/_shared-float-summary.md)]
-<style>.context-box-summary .query-app { visibility: visible; } </style>
+<style>.context-box-summary .query-params, .context-box-summary .lookup { visibility: visible; } </style>

 DataSources are _parts_ of a query, and each performs certain functions.
 To do this, it needs parameters which it can get from many sources